-In many cases directives can be used to override the default behavior of DCI.
-Refer to XFD Directives for more information.
+In many cases, directives can override the default behavior of DCI.
+Please refer to XFD Directives for more information.

 The compiler uses special methods to deal with the following COBOL elements:

 - REDEFINES Clause

 - KEY IS phrase

 - FILLER data items

 - OCCURS Clauses